Carpenter Career Information

 Also remember that, since carpentry students enjoy a unique blend of classroom instruction and paid in-the-field training, assessing the cost of tuition requires taking into consideration the wages earned for the duration of the training.

-A carpentry program can give you the opportunity to receive training in a broad range of areas, including:
+A formal program can provide training in a broad range of areas, including:

 - Performing CPR, first aid, and AED procedures in emergency situations